Skip to main content

 • These groups were invited to complete a baseline (2021) and follow up (2023) evaluation survey.

-• Curtin University will analyse and compare the results of the baseline and follow up evaluation and prepare a report.
+• Curtin University is currently analysing the follow up evaluation data and will prepare a report comparing the results.

-Download the research paper
+Download the research papers

 Half circle icon